FoofooTheGuy/Miichanic_Plugin/README.md

 # Miichanic_Plugin
-A Luma3DS plugin for the Title Mii Maker that uses CTRPF 0.7.0 and supports every region.
-(Korea hasn't been tested yet so that may not be functional)
+A Luma3DS plugin for the Title Mii Maker that uses CTRPF 0.7.0 and supports almost every region.
+(Korea coming soon)

 # Features: